A brief history of Oh Henry!

-The Oh Henry bar is an old school classic that’s been around since the 1920’s.
+The Oh Henry! candy bar is an old school classic that’s been around since the 1920’s.
 In my experience, they’re pretty low profile – I see them in the candy aisle and in occasional fun size mixes, but I don’t think I’ve ever seen advertisements for them.

-They were labelled as “peanutty, caramel, fudge bars in milk chocolate.”
+They were labeled as “peanutty, caramel, fudge bars in milk chocolate.”
 There were two bars in the package.

 The bars were solid, dense little logs.
 The fudge and caramel insides were chewy but not sticky and quite grainy.
 That combination of caramel-flavored fudge packed a powerful sugar rush wallop.